The Basics: Overview

-Doctors recommend that both girls and boys get 2 shots of the HPV vaccine at age 11 or 12, but your child can get it as early as age 9.
+Doctors recommend that all children get 2 shots of the HPV vaccine at age 11 or 12, but your child can get it as early as age 9.
 Doctors give the 2 shots 6 to 12 months apart.

 What if my child is older than age 12?

 It’s not too late to protect your child.
-Teens who didn't get the HPV vaccine when they were younger need to get it now.
+Teens who didn't get the HPV vaccine when they were younger can still get it now.

-Teens ages 13 to 14 need 2 shots 6 to 12 months apart, just like children ages 11 to 12.
-Teens and adults who get their first shot of the vaccine after age 14 will need 3 shots spread out over 6 months.
+Teens ages 13 to 14 need 2 shots 6 to 12 months apart — just like kids ages 11 to 12.
+Teens and adults who get their first shot of the vaccine after their 15th birthday will need 3 shots spread out over 6 months.